Simouse/lrparser/README.md

 ### `#include <vcruntime.h>` causes compilation error.

 Just remove those lines.
 My editor added those for me, but they are not needed.
-I often forget to delete those lines.
+I often forget to delete those lines...

 ### Why is the grammar format and command line arguments so strange?

 Well, one of my team projects needs this program and I have to provide support for it.
 For example, that project uses `!` as a divider between token definitions and production definitions, and I think that's unnecessary.
 So I just make `!` another comment sign.
-But `#` is more useful, because in editors you can associate your grammar file with `cmake` language,and then use `CTRL+/ `to comment lines.
+But `#` is more useful, because in editors you can associate your grammar file with `cmake` language, and then use `CTRL+/ `to comment lines, so the tool recognizes `#` as well.

 ### No use of Bison?